-There are already a number of prediction methods for functions which we summarize here.
+There are already several prediction methods for functions which we summarize here.
 In the functional time series prediction method (e.g.\ Aue et al.\ (2015)), the ``next-interval'' prediction only considers the big picture of the next function.
-In the setting where there is available partial observation, it is most natural to use the available data (in particular, intracurve information) to predict the unobserved part in order to improve prediction.
-The primary limitation of the existing functional time series methods is that they do not incorporate this available information.
-Another class of methods, the moving block method (Shang, 2017) is essentially it is ``next-interval'' prediction method, so it has the same limitations discussed above.
-Another limitation of this method is that it is unnatural to arbitrarily assign starting and ending points of a curve especially in studies where such are explicitly determined (e.g., start of the day; start of a trial in an experiment).
-For the fully functional regression method (see e.g.\ Ramsay and Silverman (2005)), while it is commended for incorporating intracurve information, its limitation is that it does not take into account the correlation across curves.
-This is a serious issue when the time series correlation is strong and that past curves are highly informative for predicting future curves.
-The method of Chiou et al.\ (2012) is an expansion of functional regression which very smartly and intuitively combines functional regression and clustering.
-The limitation of this approach is that when the partial observation does not give a strong indication of cluster membership, then the classification will not be reliable and this could lead to serious prediction errors.
-Indeed it can be challenging to classify time series with low signal to noise ratio and with short time series length, the classification may not be reliable.
+In the setting where there is available partial observation, it is more natural to use all the available information (in particular, intra-curve information) to predict the unobserved part in order to improve prediction.
+The primary limitation of the existing full-curve prediction methods is that they do not incorporate this available information.
+Another method, the moving block method (Shang, 2017), is essentially ``next-interval'' prediction method, so it has the same limitations discussed above.
+Another limitation of this method is that it is unnatural to arbitrarily assign starting and ending points of a curve especially in studies where such points are explicitly determined (e.g., start of the day; start of a trial in an experiment).
+As for the fully functional regression method (see e.g.\ Ramsay and Silverman (2005)), while it is commended for incorporating intra-curve information, its limitation is that it does not take into account the correlation across trajectories.
+This is a serious issue when the dependence across functions is non-trivial and the past trajectories are highly informative for predicting future trajectories.
+The method of Chiou et al.\ (2012) is an extension of functional regression which smartly and intuitively combines functional regression and clustering.
+The limitation of this approach is that when the partial observation does not give a strong indication of cluster membership, the classification will not be reliable and this could lead to serious prediction errors.
+It can be challenging to classify time series with low signal-to-noise ratio or with short time series length.
 Moreover, the sample size is potentially reduced (per cluster) as we need to do estimation for each cluster separately.
-On the general approach of functional time series prediction after smoothing the curve by linear interpolation, the main difference between the general functional time series method is that this method smooths the curve by linear interpolation.
-This is a way to jointly incorporate the information of both long-term and short-term dynamics.
-But random errors will be included in the obtained curve and that could result in bias.
-Besides it is still ``next-interval'' prediction and thus also inherit all the limitations of the existing functional time series prediction methods.
+On the general approach of functional time series prediction after smoothing the curve by linear interpolation, although this is a way to jointly incorporate the information of both long-term and short-term dynamics, random errors will be included in the obtained curve and that can result in bias.